-Title and Contents Subset Name Dependencies ATM Commands - This software subset contains the software that provides the Asynchronous Transfer (ATM) mode commands.
-This software subset is mandatory if ATM hardware is detected during the installation process.
-OSFATMBASE500 Requires Basic Networking Services and ATM Kernel Header and Common Files.
-Additional Networking Services - This software subset contains the software that provides the networking services; IMAP4, Post Office Protocol (POP3), Berkeley Internet Name Domain (BIND) and Network Information Services (NIS).
-OSFINET500 Requires Basic Networking Services Required for Remote Installation Services (RIS) and Dataless Management Services (DMS).
-Dataless Management Services - This software subset provides the software needed to run Dataless Management Services (DMS).
+Subset Name Title and Contents OSFDMS505 Dataless Management Services - This software subset provides the software needed to run Dataless Management Services (DMS).
 In a DMS environment, a server maintains the / (root), /usr, and /var file systems for client systems.
 Paging, swapping, and dumping is done on the clients local disks.
-The UNIX-SERVER product authorization key (PAK) must be loaded and registered to use DMS. : Requires Additional Networking Services.
-Remote Installation Services (RIS) - This software subset provides the ability to perform installations of the operating system and applications over a network.
+The UNIX-SERVER product authorization key (PAK) must be loaded and registered to use DMS.
+OSFRIS505 Remote Installation Services (RIS) - This software subset provides the ability to perform installations of the operating system and applications over a network.
 The UNIX-SERVER product authorization key (PAK), must be loaded and registered to use RIS.
-OSFRIS500 Requires Additional Networking Services.